passworks/passworks-api/v2/sections/coupon.md

 ## Creating a Coupon Campaign for "Paw Planet" Store

-We are going to assume that Paw Planet is going to use sequencial barcodes, in this case each barcode numbering will be unique and is going to start from 1 to "unlimited".
+We are going to assume that Paw Planet is going to use sequencial barcodes, in this case each barcode numbering will be unique and is going to start from 1.

 ```shell
 POST /v2/coupons/